MahmoudEldwakhly/Liquid_level_system_control_with_TIA_PORTAL_and_Factory_IO/Readme file.md

 ## Conclusion
 This project provided hands-on experience in designing and tuning a PID controller for a liquid level system.
 By integrating simulation in Factory I/O, the PID Compact block in TIA Portal, and an HMI for real-time monitoring, we were able to test and refine our control strategy efficiently before real-world deployment.

----

-Let me know if you need any other adjustments!